Urban-Meteorology-Reading/UMEP-Docs/docs/source/processor/Outdoor Thermal Comfort SOLWEIG.rst

    :header-rows: 0

    * - Include POIs
      - By ticking in the option to include POIs (Point of Interest), a vector point layer can be added and full model output are written out to text files for the specific POI.
 Multiple POIs can be used by including many points in the vector file.
-See the `full manual <http://www.urban-climate.net/umep/SOLWEIG>`__ for more information.
+See the `full manual <SOLWEIG>` for more information.
    * - Adjust sky-emissivity according to Jonsson et al. (2006)
      - Tick this box to include adjustment (0.04) of sky emissivity which was present in the earlier versions of the SOLWEIG model (not recommended).
    * - Consider human as cylinder instead of box